BramKlingeler/Denovo_antibody_design_VGGS/dWJS/README.md

 ## Citations
-If you use the code and/or model, please cite:
+If you use the code and/or model, please cite the paper of Frey et al. the dWJS:
 ```
 @article{frey2023protein,
       title={Protein Discovery with Discrete Walk-Jump Sampling},